sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 space tool (``damo``) will be enough for this.

 We recommend you to start from working set size distribution check using ``damo report wss``.
-If the distribution is ununiform, you could consider `Memory Configuration`_ optimization.
+If the distribution is ununiform or quite different from what you estimated, you could consider `Memory Configuration`_ optimization.

 Then, review the overall access pattern in heatmap form using ``damo report heats``.
 If it shows a simple pattern consists with small number of memory